apostrophecms/apostrophe-pieces-import/README.md

 in the usual way, and emit events in the usual way.
 The read() method of the stream must return an object with property names hopefully corresponding to schema field names.

+**Alternative:** `parse` may also be a function that, accepting the filename as its first argument and a callback as its second argument, parses the data and invokes the callback with `(null, array)` where `array` containing one object for each row, with property names corresponding to the column headers as appropriate.
+In the event of an error, the error should be passed to the callback as the first argument.
+This option is to be avoided for very large files but it is useful when importing formats for which no streaming interface is available.

 `convert` should be set to `'string'` if the properties of each object read from the stream are always strings, or `form` if they correspond to the format submitted by apostrophe's forms on the front end.
 If in doubt, use `string`.